 Sensor Communication

-When it comes to the operation of TPMS, sensor communication plays a crucial role in ensuring the system functions effectively.
+When it comes to the of TPMS, sensor communication plays a crucial role in ensuring the system functions effectively.
 TPMS sensors are responsible for monitoring the tire pressure and sending this data to the receiver unit.
 The sensors use radio frequency technology to transmit the tire pressure information to the receiver, allowing the system to constantly monitor the pressure levels in real-time.
 This communication between the sensors and the receiver is essential for the accurate monitoring of tire pressure.

 Alerting the Driver